As Trump's tariffs take shape, is America really winning?

 For decades, the U.S. was a reliable export market for everything from Chinese-made phones to French wines.
 Not anymore.

-Tariffs will change the equation and countries around the world will feel the impact.
-The International Monetary Fund estimates the global economy will grow 3% this year, down from 3.3% last year — with some of that slowing growth due to Trump's tariffs.
+Tariffs will change the equation, and countries around the world will feel the impact.
+The International Monetary Fund (IMF) estimates the global economy will grow 3.0% this year, down from 3.3% last year — with some of that slowing growth due to Trump's tariffs.

 One likely outcome is that countries could export less to the U.S. and start looking for other markets — with unpredictable consequences around the world.

-The biggest unknown centers around China.
-Though the U.S. has yet to clinch a trade deal with China — the only major economy so far that has stood up to Trump over tariffs — there's fear the Asian economic giant will start steering more of its exports to other markets beyond America.
+The biggest unknown centers on China.
+Though the U.S. has yet to clinch a trade deal with China — the only major economy so far that has stood up to Trump over tariffs — there's fear the Asian economic giant will start steering more of its exports to other markets beyond the United States.

 Analysts point to a concrete example to explain how U.S. tariffs can have unintended consequences: electric cars from China.

-America's existing strong tariffs on Chinese car imports have already helped push many Chinese EV makers to focus elsewhere, particularly on the European market.
-Shipments of cheaper Chinese EVs to Europe surged so much that the European Union was forced to sharply raise its duties last year in a bid to avoid getting flooded with more shipments.
+America's existing strong tariffs on imports of Chinese cars have already helped push many Chinese EV makers to focus elsewhere, particularly on the European market.
+Shipments of cheaper Chinese electric vehicles to Europe surged so much that the European Union was forced to sharply raise its duties last year in a bid to avoid getting flooded with more shipments.

 Similarly, Trump's latest tariffs risk a domino effect, leading other countries to raise their barriers for all kinds of goods.